awwx/meteor-offline-worker/README.md

   overrides Meteor's `logging` package to send `Meteor._debug` messages back to the connecting windows.

-* startup: shared web workers don't have a `load` event, so the package implements `Meteor.startup` to simply call the startup callbacks once all the packages have been loaded.
+* meteor: shared web workers don't have a `load` event, so the package implements `Meteor.startup` to simply call the startup callbacks once all the packages have been loaded.